opencoweb/coweb/docs/js/collab.rst

 .. function:: CollabInterface.subscribeSync(name, contextOrCallback [, boundCallback])

    A web application calls this method to subscribe to cooperative events sent by remote application instances in a session.
 The callback never fires for events sent by any local :class:`CollabInterface` instance.
 The callback always fires after received events are processed and potentially transformed by the local coweb operation engine.
 The changes made by the operation engine are transparent to the application.
+See the :doc:`/intro/openg` section for details.

    :param string name: Name identifying which application property to monitor for changes
    :param function callback: Invoked when another application instance stops participating in a session.
 Receives an object having these properties: